ThunderFly-aerospace/docs/avionics/TFSIK02/index.md

 ## Export and Use Disclaimer

 TFSIK02 is not a consumer or hobby telemetry device.
-It is supplied exclusively for professional, institutional, or governmental users who are responsible for frequency allocation, regulatory compliance and cryptographic policy.
+It is supplied exclusively for professional, institutional, or governmental users who are responsible for frequency allocation, regulatory compliance, and cryptographic policy.
 Because it is designed for professional, governmental, and defense‑related applications.
 For civil and research UAV applications, refer to [TFSIK01](/avionics/TFSIK01).

-Depending on the selected frequency band, output power, and cryptographic configuration, the device may be subject to export control regulations in certain jurisdictions.
+Depending on the selected frequency band, output power, and cryptographic configuration, the device may be subject to export control.

-This documentation does not constitute legal advice.
-The responsibility for following activities rests solely with the user or purchasing organization.
+The responsibility for the following activities rests solely with the user or purchasing organization.

-* Compliance with national and international export regulations
+* Compliance with national and international regulations
 * Frequency allocation and licensing
 * Cryptographic policy and approval